-Thomas is a senior associate in the insolvency and restructuring team.
+Thomas Bond is a partner in the insolvency and restructuring team.

 He acts for creditors, insolvency practitioners, company directors and those facing bankruptcy.